Holiday inspiration currently loading...

 Day four – along the Wild Atlantic Way to County Clare

 Perched on a clifftop by the pretty tourist village of Lahinch (or is it Lehinch?
 Even the locals can’t decide) your hotel in Co Clare is one of our long-standing favourites and a place to which we never tire of returning.
-Saved from ruin by a dedicated local family, the proprietors have worked tirelessly to create perhaps the perfect place to stay, the relaxed atmosphere of the guest lounges perfectly complementing elegant and inviting rooms, and a quite superb menu and wine list in to the bargain.
+Saved from ruin by a dedicated local family, the proprietors have worked tirelessly to create perhaps the perfect place to stay, situated right beside the pebbly shoreline.
+The relaxed atmosphere of the guest lounges perfectly complements elegant and inviting rooms, and a quite superb menu and wine list in to the bargain.

 Day five – take a boat to the alluring Aran Islands